DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ---

-## Data Protection, Backups, Archiving, Preservation
+## Data Protection, Backups, Archiving & Preservation

-.full-width[Differences at a Glance
+.full-width[Differences at a Glance:
 * Data Protection
   * Includes topics such as: backups, archives, & preservation; also includes physical security, encryption, and others not addressed here
   * More information about these topics can be found in the  “References” section]